 I’ve talked so much about trust over the last couple of months and the importance of remembering that during adolescence your child is likely to lie to you to get what they want.
-There are certainly those parents who don’t agree with me, choosing to believe that if you trust your teenager they will ‘repay’ that trust with being open and honest about their behaviour, whatever that may entail … As I have said, I believe strongly in the following – most young people will do the ‘right thing’ most of the time, however, all young people will do the ‘wrong thing’ at least some of the time!
+Some parents don’t agree with me, choosing to believe that if you trust your teenager they’ll ‘repay’ that trust with being open and honest about their behaviour, whatever that may entail.
+As I’ve said, I believe strongly that most young people will do the ‘right thing’ most of the time, however, all young people will do the ‘wrong thing’ at least some of the time.

 Parents need to be prepared for their child to ‘let them down’ at some time or another.
-Of course, don’t ‘expect’ them to do the wrong thing but it is important to ‘accept’ that they are likely to slip up now and then, that’s just what adolescents do!
-Every parenting expert will tell you that you have to trust your child at some point, but as I have said time and time again, blind trust is dangerous … A couple of weeks ago I had this comment posted onto one of my blog entries:
+Of course, don’t ‘expect’ them to do the wrong thing but it’s important to ‘accept’ that they’re likely to slip up now and then.
+Every parenting expert will tell you that you have to trust your child at some point, but as I’ve said many times, blind trust is dangerous.
+A couple of weeks ago I received this message:

-When I look at a group of students, particularly Year 10s, I can certainly see the problem that many parents face.
-Many of these teens are well and truly becoming young adults – they are physically changing, they are developing their own attitudes and values around so many things, particularly social issues and they want to be treated like adults.
-This means that they want to make their own decisions about where they go and what they do and they want to be trusted.
-Of course, parents need to respect how they feel and the changes their child is going through, but at the same time we must remember that they are adolescents and they need our help to get safely through this stage of their life … The truth is that they are not able to make good decisions at this time – their brains are not fully developed and are ‘programmed’ to weigh risk in a very different way to an adult.
-In fact, their brains actually push them to take risks – this is an evolutionary feature that we are never going to change.
-We need to keep them safe …
+By Year 10 many teens are well and truly becoming young adults.
+They’re physically changing and developing their own attitudes and values around so many things, particularly social issues and they want to be treated like adults.
+This means they want to make their own decisions about where they go and what they do and they want to be trusted.
+Of course, parents need to respect how they feel and the changes their child is going through, but at the same time we must remember they’re adolescents and they need help to get safely through this stage of their life.
+The truth is they’re not able to make good decisions at this time – their brains are not fully developed and are ‘programmed’ to weigh risk in a very different way to an adult.

 When we spoke on the phone I asked Jill whether she would permit me to include her comment in a blog entry.
 Her response was heartbreaking.
 She burst into tears and said “Please let other parents know that this can happen to them.
 No-one wants to go through what we’re going through at the moment.
 We feel like we’ve lost our son and it’s all our fault!”
 Now, as I said to her at the time, I don’t agree that it’s all their fault – when you hear some of the things their son was doing from the age of 14, this was not ‘normal’ behaviour.
 He was clever and knew how to shut them down when they asked questions.
 Certainly, things may not be so bad if they had set boundaries and did some basic checking, but realistically, he sounds like a young man with some issues that would have always caused them problems, no matter what parenting style they had used.